haganjam/BEF_thesis/README.md

 # BEF_thesis
-Repository for the code and data used to generate the figures and extra analyses presented in my thesis
+Repository for the code and data used to generate the figures and extra analyses presented in my thesis.

+Git is awesome.